 What is a Duty Free Shop?

 An important point to remember is that your purchase will not count as duty free unless you reach a certain price point.
-For general items in the majority of shops this level is over 5000 yen in one location.
+For general items, this amount is usually over 5000 yen in one location.
 If your purchase total exceeds 1,000,000 yen the store will make a copy of your passport.

 * Duty free information: August 20016-now

 How to sign up for duty free varies from place to place and store to store.
-In some places the duty free sign-up is done at the counter where you will be then exempt from paying sales tax.
-At other places, you will need to pay full price at the register and then go to a duty free counter/center within the shop where you will fill out the necessary paperwork and have the sales tax that you paid returned to you.
+In some places, the duty free sign-up is done at a counter where you will be exempt from paying sales tax.
+At other places, you will need to pay full price at the register and then go to a duty free counter or center within the shop.
+Here you will fill out the necessary paperwork and have the sales tax that you paid returned to you.